ComuneMontelupoFiorentino/PROSIT/README.md

 The Original Code is [3Liz](https://3liz.com) code.

 You can find help and news by subscribing to the mailing list: https://lists.osgeo.org/mailman/listinfo/lizmap.

+## About this fork

+This repository **is a customized fork of Lizmap Web Application version 3.6.2**, renamed "prosit" for internal use.

+The original Lizmap Web Application is developed and maintained by 3Liz.

+This fork may contain specific adaptations and should be used accordingly.

 ## Versions